 Tips to make reading sex ed books to kids super easy

-We all know about the importance of reading with our kids, and reading sex education books are just as important too.
+We all know about the importance of reading with our kids, and reading sex education books is just as important too.

-Reading aloud doesn’t just help to improve your child’s ability to read but also help them to understand language, use their imagination and to learn new things.
+Reading aloud doesn’t just help to improve your child’s ability to read but also helps them to understand language, use their imagination and learn new things.

-As a parent, I find that reading books to my kids, makes sex education much easier.
+As a parent, I find that reading books to my kids makes sex education much more manageable.

 Why sex ed books are so helpful

-There are a number of reasons as to why books about the ‘birds and bees’ or ‘the facts of life’, can make sex education easier:
+There are a number of reasons why books about the ‘birds and bees’ or ‘the facts of life’ can make sex education easier:

-2. Books can be used to help teach your child things eg where does a baby come from.
+2. Books can help teach your child things, e.g. where does a baby come from?

-5. Reading helps you get over any embarrassment ie you can keep on reading whilst you are squirming with embarrassment.
+5. Reading helps you get over any embarrassment, i.e. you can keep on reading while squirming with embarrassment.

-6. Books help you talk about difficult subjects in an age-appropriate way ie the authors will usually use write at the level that kids will understand, without giving them too much information.
+6. Books help you talk about complex subjects in an age-appropriate way, i.e. the authors will usually write at the level kids will understand without giving them too much information.

 Feeling uncomfortable is normal

 The first sex education book that I read with my daughter was about how babies were made (Mummy Laid an Egg by Babette Cole).
-And this page below, made me squirm with embarrassment.
-I would slowly turn the page and we would stop and look at this page.
-My daughter would lean down closer and peer at each individual image, and I would sit there holding my breath, waiting for her to ask a question.
-She would then sit back up and I would turn the page quickly.
-Eventually, I was brave enough to ask her a question, but by then I was a lot more used to the book!
+And this page below made me squirm with embarrassment.
+I would slowly turn the page, and we would stop and look at this page.
+My daughter would lean down closer and peer at each image, and I would sit there holding my breath, waiting for her to ask a question.
+She would then sit back up, and I would turn the page quickly.
+Eventually, I was brave enough to ask her a question, but I was much more used to the book by then!

 How to pick a sex education book

 There are a lot of sex education books out there, some are fantastic, some are good and some are really really bad!
 Some are written in a very entertaining way with lots of humour.
-Whilst others are more educational in nature and may not have as interesting a storyline.
+Others are more educational and may not have as interesting a storyline.

-What you have to do is either not read certain parts of the book or change what you read.
+You have to either not read certain parts of the book or change what you read.
 For example, ‘With Mummy Laid an Egg’, I could talk about the fact that babies can be made in other ways as well, and talk about how IVF works.

-If you are lucky, you may have a bookshop locally that will actually stock a good range of books.
-If you aren’t so lucky, you will have to buy online.
-Don’t forget to check out my list of children’s books, where I have reviewed over 200 books.
+If you are lucky, you may have a bookshop locally that will stock a good range of books.
+If you aren’t so fortunate, you will have to buy online.
+Don’t forget to check out my list of children’s books, where I have reviewed hundreds of sex ed books.

 The first step is to decide what you want the book to be about.
 Do you want a book about body parts, public and private, how babies are made, sexual intercourse/activity, puberty or periods?

-Once you have decided the topic, you can then start looking for the perfect book.
-Some books focus on one subject eg how babies are made, and other books talk about a lot of stuff, like the Robie H. Harris book, ‘It’s Perfectly Normal’.
+Once you have decided on the topic, you can look for the perfect book.
+Some books focus on one subject, e.g. how babies are made, and others talk about a lot of stuff, like the Robie H. Harris book, ‘It’s Perfectly Normal’.

-With your first sex education books, I suggest that you start off simple and choose a book that focuses on just the one topic.
+With your first sex education books, I suggest you start simply and choose a book focusing on just one topic.

 Before you start reading

-When it comes to sex education books, don’t do what I do ie open up a brand new book (that I haven’t even looked at), start reading it blindly to my kids and then go ‘oh f#%*k’ when you hit the sex stuff!
+When it comes to sex education books, don’t do what I do, i.e. open up a brand new book (that I haven’t even looked at), start reading it blindly to my kids and then curse when you hit the sex stuff!

-Be kind to yourself, and actually read the book first You can either sit there and read it by yourself, or you can read it with your partner.
-Are there any bits in the book that you may struggle with ie be too embarrassed to read?
+Be kind to yourself, and read the book first.
+You can either sit there and read it by yourself, or you can read it with your partner.
+Are there any bits in the book that you may struggle with or be too embarrassed to read?
 Are there any bits that you may want to change or skip over?
 For example, ‘Mummy Laid an Egg’ talks about vaginal delivery, but babies are also born by caesarian.

 Start thinking of questions that you can ask your child about the story, for example: